-The Center is governed by a seven member Board of Directors (the "Board") consisting of: the Secretary of Administration and Finance or her/his designee; the Secretary of Housing and Economic Development or her/his designee; the president of the University of Massachusetts or her/his designee; and four members appointed by the Governor, one of whom is a physician licensed to practice medicine in Massachusetts and affiliated with an academic medical center, one of whom is a CEO of a Massachusetts-based life sciences corporation that is a member of the board of directors of the Massachusetts Biotechnology Council, one of whom is a researcher involved in the commercialization of biotechnology, pharmaceuticals or medical diagnostic products and one of whom has significant financial experience in the life sciences sector.
+The Center is governed by a seven member Board of Directors (the "Board") consisting of: the Secretary of Administration and Finance or her/his designee; the Secretary of Housing and Economic Development or her/his designee; the president of the University of Massachusetts or her/his designee; and four members appointed by the Governor, one of whom is a physician licensed to practice medicine in Massachusetts and affiliated with an academic medical center, one of whom is a CEO of a Massachusetts-based life sciences corporation and is a member of the board of directors of the Massachusetts Biotechnology Council, one of whom is a researcher involved in the commercialization of biotechnology, pharmaceuticals or medical diagnostic products, and one of whom has significant financial experience in the life sciences sector.

 Using the financial statements: The basic financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") as promulgated by the Governmental Accounting Standards Board ("GASB").
-The Center's financial statements are reported as a special purpose business type entity.
+The Center's financial statements are reported as a special purpose business-type entity.
 The Center's annual report includes three basic financial statements: the statement of net position; the statement of revenues, expenses and changes in net position; and the statement of cash flows.

-The statements of net position present the financial position of the Center as of June 30, 2017 and 2016.
+The statements of net position present the financial position of the Center as of June 30, 2018 and 2017.
 It provides information about the nature and the amount of resources (assets), plus deferred outflows (as applicable), obligations (liabilities), plus deferred inflows (as applicable) and net position.

-The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2017 and 2016.
+The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2018 and 2017.
 The change in net position may be useful in assessing whether the financial position improved or deteriorated for the year.

-The statements of cash flows present the cash activities segregated by four major cash flow categories; operating activities, noncapital financing activities, capital and related financing activities and investing activities.
-This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2017 and 2016.
+The statements of cash flows present the cash activities segregated by four major cash flow categories; operating activities, noncapital financing activities, capital and related financing activities, and investing activities.
+This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2018 and 2017.

-Financial highlights: Fiscal year 2017 is the ninth year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Programs and an eighth round of awards under the Life Sciences Tax Incentive Program were granted.
+Financial highlights: Fiscal year 2018 is the tenth year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Program and a ninth round of awards under the Life Sciences Tax Incentive Program were granted.

-Investment fund: Section 24 of Chapter 123 of the Acts of 2006 established the Massachusetts Life Sciences Investment Fund to be administered by the Center to finance its activities.
+Investment Fund: Section 24 of Chapter 123 of the Acts of 2006 established the Massachusetts Life Sciences Investment Fund to be administered by the Center to finance its activities.
 The Life Sciences Act of 2008 contemplates an annual appropriation from the legislature totaling \$250 million over 10 years.
 The Investment Fund is also to be used to support the administrative expenses and investment in property and equipment of the Center.

-In fiscal year 2017, the Center incurred \$5.6 million of grant expense compared to \$6.7 million of grant expense in fiscal year 2016 and \$6.9 million in fiscal year 2015.
+In fiscal year 2018, the Center incurred \$6.6 million of grant expense through the Investment Fund compared to \$5.6 million of grant expense in fiscal year 2017 and \$6.7 million in fiscal year 2016.
 The expenses were for research grants, workforce development programs, and programs that support innovation in life sciences.
+The \$1 million increase of grant expense from fiscal year 2018 to 2017 is due to timing of awards as well as new programs.
 The \$1.1 million decrease of grant expense from fiscal year 2017 to 2016 is due to fewer programs.
-The \$0.2 million decrease of grant expense from fiscal year 2016 to 2015 is due to timing of awards and fewer programs.
-Remaining payment commitments as of June 30, 2017 on the outstanding grants are approximately \$10.1 million.
+Remaining payment commitments as of June 30, 2018 on the outstanding grants are approximately \$7.2 million.